 When to do an audit of your BCM Program

-A final consideration is the decision of when exactly an audit is appropriate.
+A final consideration is a decision of when exactly an audit is appropriate.
 Some situations that may warrant an audit are:

 - Changes in compliance or regulatory requirements